When this was published in November 2015 we neglected to put up the web version, so here it is. Please see this entry for printable versions.

 - Subject access can be enhanced with uncontrolled terms and keyword-rich summary notes.

 Beyond subject discoverability, note that when no thesauri have the right terms to address a particular issue or community represented in a zine, uncontrolled terms will at least make a record more keyword searchable.
 Uncontrolled terms might be terms used on the fly by the cataloger, or terms pulled from the resource itself.
-Getting more significant keywords or phrases in a summary note will also achieve this and give users a better sense of the zine
+Getting more significant keywords or phrases in a summary note will also achieve this and give users a better sense of the zine to boot.

 The Zine Librarians Code of Ethics is a tool to be used for acquiring, managing, preserving, and making accessible zines in a library setting, whether the collection is housed in a public, academic, or special library; an archives; or a basement.
 It is not intended to be proscriptive or the absolute word on the subject.
 It is modifiable and will be updated and revised as conversations, attitudes, and technologies evolve.